Article 1.

 § 77-98.
 Annual report.

 The Commission shall submit an annual report, including the annual audit required by G.S.
-77-96 and any recommendations, on or before 1 October of each year to the Joint Legislative Oversight Committee on Agriculture and Natural and Economic Resources, the Fiscal Research Division of the General Assembly of North Carolina, and as provided by the Commonwealth of Virginia.
+77-96 and any recommendations, on or before 1 October of each year in which the Commission meets to the Joint Legislative Oversight Committee on Agriculture and Natural and Economic Resources, the Fiscal Research Division of the General Assembly of North Carolina, and as provided by the Commonwealth of Virginia.
 (2002-177, s.
 1; 2007-495, s.
 22; 2020-74, s.
-14(b).)
+14(b); 2024-45, s.
+30(a).)

 § 77-99.
 Termination.